-According to Persian mythology, this was the fourth human king (also Dscham, Dschamschid, Gamsid or Cem), who succeeded his father Tahmorath on the throne.
-Under its 300-year reign, the empire experienced its first great bloom.
-He lived around 2,500 BC and is associated with the biblical sate of Noah He also allegedly saved animals from destruction by building a large room for them.
-The famous Persian poet Omar Khayyam (11th century) saw in him the epitome of a heroic antiquity and composed the following verse: It is said that Leu and lizard lie peacefully, where Dschemschid sits enthroned and drinks in deep breaths.
+According to Persian mythology, this was the fourth human king (also Jam, Jamshid, Gamsid or Cem) to succeed his father Tahmorath.
+Under his 300-year reign, the empire experienced its first major boom.
+He lived around 2500 BC and is associated with the biblical Noah compared, because he is said to have saved animals from extinction by building a large room for them.
+The famous Persian poet Omar Khayyam (11th century) saw him as the epitome of heroic antiquity and wrote the following verse: It is said that leu and lizard lie peacefully, where Dschemschid is enthroned and drinks deeply.

-The ruler brought man many achievements and in his time, the wine was "invented".
-At the king's court, grapes were stored in pitchers, which one day began to ferment and foam.
-The peculiar smell scared the servants and they thought it was poison.
-One of the harem ladies had terrible a headache and wanted to take his life with the supposed poison.
-But instead of dying, she felt well after drinking the drink and sank into a refreshing sleep.
-Afterwards, she talked about this wonderful experience and the king and his court also tasted the delicious drink.
+The ruler brought many achievements to man and in his time wine was "invented".
+At the king's court, grapes were kept in jugs that one day began to ferment and foam.
+The strange smell frightened the servants and they thought it was poison.
+One of the harem ladies had terrible ones a headache and wanted to commit suicide with the supposed poison.
+But instead of dying, she felt comfortable after drinking the drink and sank into a refreshing sleep.
+Afterwards she told about this wonderful experience and the king and his court also tasted the delicious drink.
 Since then, wine has been produced at the Persian court.
-See also below Iran and wine gods,
+See also under Iran and wine gods,